 What Is the Difference Between Pike and Pickerel?

-While northern pike (Esox lucius) and chain pickerel (Esox niger) are actually two separate types of fish, they are nonetheless fairly closely related to one another, as they belong to both the wider pike family Esocidae and the same genus type Esox.
+While northern pike (Esox lucius) and chain pickerel (Esox niger) are actually two separate species, they are nonetheless fairly closely related to one another, as they belong to both the wider pike family Esocidae and the same genus type Esox.

 As such, they share certain similarities which can make them relatively hard to tell apart.
 Especially the pickerel’s body shape strongly reminds of that of the northern pike, which is the reason why many anglers believe they are juvenile pike.